redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

         yui_js:
             jar: %kernel.root_dir%/Resources/java/yuicompressor.jar

-With the BootstrapBundle these setting have been added to the config.yml file of RedKiteLabsCms bundle so the user has the generic configuration ready to be used and doesn't require to add nothing to the **config.yml** file.
+With the BootstrapBundle these setting have been added to RedKiteCmsBundle's config.yml file so the user is not required to manually add those settings to application's config.yml.

 ## Enabling the routing autoloader
-To enable the routing autoloader the following configuration must be added to the **routing.yml** configuration file:
+To enable the routing autoloader the following configuration must be added to the application's **routing.yml** configuration file:

     RedKiteLabsBootstrapBundle:
         resource: .
         type: bootstrap

 ## Use the BootstrapBundle in your AppKernel
-To enable the autoloading some small changes must be applied to the AppKernel file.
+To enable the autoloading some small changes must be implemented to the AppKernel file.
 At the end of the **registerBundles** method, declare a new **BundlesAutoloader** object, as follows:

     public function registerBundles()
     {
+        $bundles = array(
             [...]
+        );

+        if (in_array($this->getEnvironment(), array('dev', 'test'))) {
+            [...]
+        }

         $bootstrapper = new \RedKiteLabs\BootstrapBundle\Core\Autoloader\BundlesAutoloader(__DIR__, $this->getEnvironment(), $bundles);
         $bundles = $bootstrapper->getBundles();